MycroftAI/documentation/docs/skill-development/your-first-skill.md

 ## What have we learned

-You have no successfully created a new Skill and have an understanding of the basic components that make up a Mycroft Skill.
+You have now successfully created a new Skill and have an understanding of the basic components that make up a Mycroft Skill.
 Next we will dive into each component in more detail.